hypertrace/specification/agent/tracestate.md

 The capture feature allows coherently capturing data within a trace.
 For instance a sampler can make use of this capability to capture only some percentage of request and response payloads.

-The agent MUST set the capture value if the value was not previously present.
+The agent MUST set the capture value if the value was not previously present and it MUST respect the received value.

 Value key: `cap`